bestchai/social-insider-study/index.md

 ## Study 1: Prevalence of Social Insider Attack on Facebook

 We conducted a list experiment to explore the prevalence of social insider attacks on Facebook.
+Details on our methodology can be found in our paper.

 ### Pilot Study